Lalka12235/Trackify/README.md

-Музыкальный трекер
+Music Tracker

-Это веб-приложение для управления музыкальными треками и плейлистами. Пользователи могут добавлять треки, создавать плейлисты, добавлять треки в плейлисты, а также хранить заметки и метки для каждого трека.
+This is a web application for managing music tracks and playlists.
+Users can add tracks, create playlists, add tracks to playlists, and store notes and tags for each track.

-Функции:
+Features:
- • Регистрация и авторизация пользователей.
+• User registration and authorization.
- • Добавление треков с названием, исполнителем, жанром и ссылкой на внешний источник.
+• Adding tracks with title, artist, genre, and link to external source.
- • Создание и управление плейлистами.
+• Creating and managing playlists.
- • Добавление треков в плейлисты.
+• Adding tracks to playlists.
- • Поиск и фильтрация по трекам и плейлистам.
+• Searching and filtering by tracks and playlists.
- • Просмотр своих треков и плейлистов.
+• Viewing your tracks and playlists.

-Технологии:
+Technologies:
- • FastAPI — для создания API.
+• FastAPI — for creating APIs.
- • PostgreSQL — для хранения данных.
+• PostgreSQL — for storing data.
- • SQLAlchemy — для работы с базой данных.
+• SQLAlchemy — for working with the database.
- • Alembic — для миграций базы данных.
+• Alembic — for database migrations.
- • Docker — для контейнеризации приложения.
+• Docker — for application containerization.